Ogeanni/aria/README.md

 ARIA runs on a schedule, 24/7.
 Every hour it:

-1. It checks what competitors prices are across 18 products
+1. It checks what competitors' prices are across 18 products
 2. It checks Google Trends demand signals for each category (Electronics, Home Goods, Fashion, and Sports)
 3. It routes every product through a three-layer decision architecture
 4. It executes price changes within approved limits automatically